mirhampt/demetrius/README.md

 2. [Solr][] for the Catalogue.
 Developed against Solr 4 but may work with earlier versions.
 3. A suitable queue back end for Celery.
 By default [Redis][] is configured for development, but you may want RabbitMQ for production.
+4. An SQL database supported by Django, for administrative data.
-4. Python 2.7 and virtualenv
+5. Python 2.7 and virtualenv

 If you're not interested in installing all that stuff on your machine, there's a Vagrantfile that will build a suitable virtual machine for you.
 Just install